Type 2 diabetes is a serious condition where the insulin your pancreas makes can’t work properly, or your pancreas can’t

 A lot of people don’t get any symptoms or they don’t notice them.
 Some people don’t think the symptoms are important so don’t ask for help.
 This means that some people live with Type 2 diabetes for up to 10 years before being diagnosed.

-And, over a long period of time, high glucose levels in your blood can seriously damage your heart, your eyes, your feet and your kidneys.
+And, over a long period of time, high sugar levels in your blood can seriously damage your heart, your eyes, your feet and your kidneys.
 These are known as the complications of diabetes.

-But with the right treatment and care, the effect of diabetes and high glucose levels can potentially be reversed and certainly managed.
-So, if you’ve got any of these symptoms, see a doctor as soon as possible.
+But with the right treatment and care, the effects of diabetes and high blood sugar levels can potentially be reversed and certainly managed.
+So if you’ve got any of the symptoms we've mentioned, see your doctor as soon as possible.

 There are different ways of treating Type 2 diabetes.
 Some people can manage it by healthier eating, being more active and losing weight.
 Eventually most people will need medication to bring their blood glucose down to a safe level.

 Whatever the treatment, everyone with Type 2 diabetes needs to learn how to live with it.
-We help people do exactly that.
+And we help people do exactly that.